 EU readies sanctions on Russia's Iran drones as Security Council meets

-The European Union on Wednesday readied new sanctions on Iran over its supply of drones to Russia ahead of a UN Security Council meeting on the unmanned attacks that have caused destruction in Ukraine.
+The European Union on Wednesday readied new sanctions on Iran over its supply of drones to Russia as the UN Security Council met on the unmanned attacks that have caused destruction in Ukraine.

-The United States, France and Britain requested the closed-door Security Council discussion at which they will voice alarm, diplomats said.
+The United States, France and Britain requested the closed-door Security Council discussion to voice alarm over the drone shipments, which Western officials say violate a UN resolution, although Russia holds veto power to block any new sanctions bid.

-Russia holds veto power at the Security Council and would be sure to kill any resolution.
-But the United States and France have warned that Iran is violating a Security Council resolution by arming Russia in its war in Ukraine.

-Ukraine has for weeks reported attacks by Russia with Iranian Shahed-136 drones -- unmanned aircraft whose warheads explode in kamikaze landings -- and has moved to cut relations with Tehran.
+Ukraine has for weeks reported attacks by Russia with Iranian Shahed-136 drones -- unmanned aircraft whose warheads explode in kamikaze attacks -- and has moved to cut relations with Tehran.

 Iran and Russia have both denied the use of the drones, with Tehran saying it wants talks with Ukraine.
 But the European Union said Wednesday it had confirmed that Iran has supplied the drones to Russia.